 Drivetrain portfolio changes

 To ensure an emission-free fleet by 2050, Volkswagen aims to achieve an ambitious global drivetrain portfolio by 2040.
-The market is expected to be fully battery electric around 60% in the US, 70% in the EU, and over 85% in China.
+By then The market is expected to be around 60% battery electric in the US, 70% in the EU, and over 85% in China.
 The expectation is that there will be a large-scale adoption of electric vehicles across the globe in upcoming years, a trend which VW plans to lead, first through decarbonizing their product portfolio, and then through scaling.

 “And if there’s something Volkswagen is good at,” Roemheld adds, “It’s scaling.”